atacker22dw/DDAB/README.md

 1) knn_replication.R is used to replicate the results of Sections 4.B and 4.C.
 2) svm_decision_function.R is used to replicate the results of Sections 4.A and 4.C.
-3) svm_reproduce_large.R is used to replicate the results of Appendix A.
+3) SVM_Largen_Larged.R is used to replicate the results of Appendix A.